Coronavirus: Is now good time to invest in Rolex and luxury watches?

 So, what could this all mean for our precious watches?

 Well, many see them as an investment, particularly Patek Philippe and Rolex.
 Many of their watches have a long waiting list which is countered by the fact that their pieces can sell for over double their retail price on the secondary market.
-It's entirely possible that investors may seek to hedge their funds into something that's quite stable and, for now, relatively unaffected by the outbreak of the coronavirus.
+The prices of these watches are holding steady at the moment.

 With the drop in the value of gold bullion, are solid gold Rolex and Patek Philippe watches likely to become cheaper?